 Building the Future: The Vermont Entomology Academy

 One of the year’s biggest milestones was the founding of the Vermont Entomology Academy, which will serve as a hub for insect education and community science.
 Planning is underway for our first five-day Bug Camp, scheduled for June 2026 at Saint Michael’s College.
 Recruitment for collaborators, educators, and volunteers is ongoing.
-Refer to the V.E.A. blog post for a list of all the events.
+Refer to the V.E.A. blog post for a list of the other upcoming events.

 Awards & Media Recognition